Exploring countries near Singapore

 Malaysia

-If you want to travel inland, the Cameron Highlands and its silky tea plantations will provide a leafy respite, whilst Taman Negara will appeal to hikers willing to experience a rainforest which is 130 million years old.
-Canopies, river trips and a rich flora and fauna await.
+If you want to travel inland, the Cameron Highlands and its silky tea plantations will provide a leafy respite, whilst Taman Negara will appeal to hikers willing to experience a rainforest that is 130 million years old.
+Canopies, river trips, and a rich flora and fauna await.
 If Singapore City is too manicured for you, be sure to visit Kuala Lumpur, which might offer a more realistic perspective of what life in an Asian city looks like.
-KL boasts a rich history, and offers a rich palette of nightlife options, including speakeasies well-hidden in quiet backyards and the intensity venues in Bangsar, a popular option for revelers.
-If you are in KL for a weekend, the Batu Caves are an impressive trip away from the hustle of bustle of KL.
+KL boasts a rich history and offers a rich palette of nightlife options, including speakeasies well-hidden in quiet backyards and intense venues in Bangsar, a popular option for revelers.
+If you are in KL for a weekend, the Batu Caves are an impressive trip away from the hustle and bustle of KL.

 Indonesia

 The term 'private island' is the dream of many, but is often considered as the preserve of the rich and famous.
-Fear not ' if you can cobble up a large enough group, you could soon find yourself spending a weekend on a private island with a group of friends.
-This is a great idea if you want to hold a reunion with a group of friends and is not as outlandish as one might think.
+Fear not – if you can cobble up a large enough group, you could soon find yourself spending a weekend on a private island with a group of friends.
+This is a great idea if you want to hold a reunion with a group of friends, and it is not as outlandish as one might think.

-Pulau Joyo, Pangkil Island or Tiger Islands are great options if you are travelling with a group of friends, and Krakal island is a more romantic outpost.
-Very often, these islands are manned by a friendly and devoted team of cooks and waiters, and on top of great food, the team will also take care of setting up bonfires, firework displays and many more activities.
-A getaway on a private island is truly exceptional and very few experiences beat star-gazing in the clear skies of an isolated island in the company of a good group of friends.
+Pulau Joyo, Pangkil Island, or Tiger Islands are great options if you are traveling with a group of friends, and Krakal Island is a more romantic outpost.
+Very often, these islands are manned by a friendly and devoted team of cooks and waiters, and on top of great food, the team will also take care of setting up bonfires, firework displays, and many more activities.
+A getaway on a private island is truly exceptional, and very few experiences beat star-gazing in the clear skies of an isolated island in the company of a good group of friends.

 Useful link: